grubles/cln-cheatsheet/README.md

 ```

 ### Force disconnect from a Lightning peer
-Occasionally you will need to force your CLN node to disconnect from a peer due to a bug between Lightning implementations or otherwise.
+Occasionally you may need to force your CLN node to disconnect from a peer due to a bug between Lightning implementations or other reasons.
 Simply pass `true` to the `disconnect` after the node id to force a disconnect.
 CLN will then automatically try to reconnect.

 ```
 lightning-cli disconnect <node id> true